WebComponentsGuide/webcomponents.guide/blog/2023-01-09-introducing-webcomponents-guide.md

 Components, one question I am often asked is "how can I find out more?".
 "The documentation is all there", I say, "just look it up on MDN".
 While MDN provides a great reference, it doesn't give you _the journey_.
 It can't give you _the journey_, because it's job is to be a reference.
 [MDN still documents Custom Elements V0 APIs][mdn-ce-v0].
-Despite the various sign posts telling you not to use this, it remains, because MDN's job is to be a reference.
+Despite the various sign posts telling you not to use this, it's still documented, because MDN's job is to be a reference.

 _The journey_ is a hallmark of every great framework.
 The plethora of front-end frameworks today have _the journey_.
 From [Lit][lit] to [Vue][vue] to [Svelte][svelte] to [React][react] to [Remix][remix], every one starts out with the